About

 The Independent Directors Association "AAI" is a leading network of Administrators and Board Directors in Romania, and is the Romanian representative of the International Corporate Governance Network (ICGN) and the European Confederation of Directors Associations (ecoDa).

-Founded in 2021 and hosted by The Independent Directors Association AAI, Chapter Zero Romania is the Romanian Chapter of the Climate Governance Initiative, a project in collaboration with the World Economic Forum.
+Founded in 2021 and hosted by The Independent Directors Association AAI, Chapter Zero Romania is the Romanian Chapter of the Chapter Zero Alliance, a project in collaboration with the World Economic Forum.

-AAI and Chapter Zero Romania aim to mobilize the Board Non-Executive Directors (NEDs) of Romanian companies to promote the implementation of the World Economic Forum's Principles for Effective Climate Governance in the companies they serve, to transition to a low carbon economy from a corporate governance perspective and achieve the EU's target of net-zero emissions by 2050.
+AAI and Chapter Zero Romania aim to mobilize the Board Non-Executive Directors (NEDs) of Romanian companies to promote the implementation of the Guiding Principles for Climate and Nature Governance in the companies they serve, to transition to a low carbon economy from a corporate governance perspective and achieve the EU's target of net-zero emissions by 2050.

 All sectors will be impacted by the transition to lower carbon business models, and the role of the Boards of Directors is crucial in addressing the challenges arising from climate change.